 What is Corrective Jaw Surgery?

 Jaw surgery is also referred to as corrective jaw surgery or orthognathic surgery.
 This procedure is recommended to patients with bite alignment issues, or malocclusion, that cannot be corrected with orthodontic treatment alone.
 Occlusion is the contact between the maxillary (upper) and mandibular (lower) teeth.
 Any deviation from normal occlusion is considered as malocclusion.
 With malocclusion, oral functions are often affected, such as difficulty in chewing, swallowing, and speech.
 It may also cause temporomandibular joint (TMJ) pain, tooth pain, gum and muscle trauma, and can contribute to sleep apnea.
 In addition to orthodontic treatment, orthognathic surgery, performed by an oral & maxillofacial surgeon is required to correct complex malocclusions.
-The consultations and follow-up appointments for jaw surgery take place at Kelowna Oral & Facial Surgery, and Dr. Martyna performs these procedures at Kelowna General Hospital under general anesthesia.
+The consultations and follow-up appointments for jaw surgery take place at Kelowna Oral & Facial Surgery, and our surgeons perform these procedures at Kelowna General Hospital under general anesthesia.

 What is Virtual Surgical Planning?